March 21, 2025

 Trio's policy automation was another highlight.
 Instead of manually pushing security updates or enforcing compliance, I could set up automated workflows that would trigger certain actions based on device status.
 For example, I created a rule that automatically locked a device if it was inactive for 30 days.
 This worked well, but the setup process was not beginner-friendly—I had to manually define workflow steps using a script-like logic, which took some trial and error.

-The compliance monitoring dashboard was useful, as it allowed me to see which devices were falling out of compliance in real time.
+The compliance monitoring dashboard was useful, allowing me to see which devices were falling out of compliance in real time.
 However, automated remediation was inconsistent—some policies, like re-enabling encryption if it was disabled, worked as expected, but others, like forcing a missing security patch to install, sometimes failed due to device-specific issues.
 Unlike more mature MDMs, Trio didn't always provide detailed logs explaining why a policy failed, which made troubleshooting harder.

 One of the unique features of Trio is its built-in remote troubleshooting tools.
 I could initiate remote sessions for desktops and mobile devices directly from the admin panel, which was useful for IT support.
-However, the level of control varied by device type—for Windows and macOS, I could fully control the device, but on iOS, I was limited to screen viewing, and on Android, I needed user permission for full control.

 “We've tried several MDM solutions over the years, but none have matched the power and simplicity of Trio.
 It is easy to implement,t and the ability to create custom policy profiles for different device types and operating systems has been amazing for our organization, allowing us to maintain a high level of security while still giving our employees the freedom to use their devices as they see fit.
 We also appreciate the detailed reporting and analytics provided by Trio, which have helped us identify potential security risks and take proactive measures to address them.
 Overall, we highly recommend Trio!”